 Vanilla Velvet Cake

-This recipe was provided by superstar baker, Katherine Sabbath, who will be demonstrating how to make it at our Melbourne and Sydney Cake Bake & Sweets Shows!
+This recipe was provided by superstar baker, Katherine Sabbath, who demonstrated at the 2018 Cake Bake & Sweets Show.

 Vanilla Velvet Cake

 - 2 3/4 cups (350g) self-raising cake flour

 - ½ teaspoon baking soda

 - 1 cup vegetable oil

 - 2 teaspoons vanilla extract or 1 teaspoon vanilla bean paste

 - 3 large free-range eggs (for the whitest cake, substitute for 4 egg whites)

 - 1½ cups buttermilk

 - Preheat oven to 160°C, fan-forced.
 Grease a 9-inch oven-proof glass bowl (I used a Pyrex glass bowl) with butter or cooking oil spray.